 4:39 KT: That is weird.
 You're like a freak-ass of nature.
 That was the most scary thing I've ever done in my life!

 4:53 KB: Thank you.
-By the way, two days ago, we were going to film this down there, at the race course, and we got a guy into a car, and we got a camera man in the back, but halfway through the drive, he told me he had a -- I think it was a nine-millimeter or something, stuck to his leg.
+By the way, two days ago, we were going to film this down there, at the race course, and we got a guy into a car, and we got a camera man in the back, but halfway through the drive, he told me he had, I think it was a nine-millimeter, stuck to his leg.
 So, I stopped pretty quick, and that was it.

-5:41 This is because magic is all about directing attention.
-If, for instance, I didn't want you to look at my right hand, well, then, I don't look at it.
+5:42 This is because magic is all about directing attention.
+If, for instance, I didn't want you to look at my right hand, then I don't look at it.
 But if I wanted you to look at my right hand, then I look at it, too.
-You see, it's very, very simple, once you know how, but very complicated in other ways.
+You see, it's very simple, once you know how, but very complicated in other ways.

-5:57 Now, I'm going to give you some demonstrations up here, live, right now.
+5:57 I'm going to give you some demonstrations right now.
 I need two people to help me out real quick.
 Can you come up?
 And let's see, down at the end, here, can you also come up, real quick?
 Do you mind?
 Yes, at the end.
 OK, give them a round of applause as they come up.
 You might want to use the stairs, there.
-(Applause) Now, it's very important for everybody here to realize I haven't set anything up with you guys.
-You don't know what's about to happen.
-Is that agreed?
-OK, would you mind just standing over here for a moment?
-Your name is?
+(Applause) It's very important for everybody here to realize I haven't set anything up with you.
+You don't know what will happen, right?
+Would you mind just standing over here for a moment?

-6:34 KB: Oh, they're gone, OK.
-I'll tell you what, swap over positions.
+6:34 KB: OK, swap over positions.
 Can you stand over here?
-This will just make it a little bit easier.
-OK, that was a pity.
-I would have told them it was the ace of spades.
+This will make it easier.
+Pity, I would have told them it was the ace of spades.
 OK, a little bit closer.
-(Laughter) A little bit closer.
 (Laughter) OK, a little bit closer, come over -- they look really nervous up here.
-Come in a little bit closer.

 6:48 Nicole: No.

-6:51 KB: Things that go bump in the night?
+6:50 KB: Things that go bump in the night?
+Nicole: No.

-6:53 KB: Besides, who's next, no, OK.
+6:52 KB: Besides, who's next, no, OK.
 I want you to just stand exactly like this for me, pull up your sleeves, if you don't mind.
-OK, now, I want you to be aware of all the different sensations around you, because we're going to try a voodoo experiment right now.
+OK, now, I want you to be aware of all the different sensations around you, because we'll try a voodoo experiment.
 I want you to be aware of the sensations, but don't say anything until I ask you, and don't open your eyes until I ask you.
 From this point onwards, close your eyes, do not say anything, do not open them, be aware of the sensations.

 7:24 Yes or no, did you feel anything?